-Where the lower cases represent the (log-derived) growth rates.
+Where the lower cases represent the growth rates.

 Equation (4.3b) defines the dynamic adjustment of supply and demand.
 Rather than using the approach presented in Section 2, which is based on the relation between E and y, in this section we analyse the dynamics of e.
+The lack of adjustment of the supply of labour to the labour force effectively employed explains the dynamic adjustment of supply and demand.